MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Add-SPMTTask.md

 ## DESCRIPTION
 Add a new migration task to the registered migration session.
-Currently there are three different types of tasks allowed: File share task, SharePoint task and JSON defined task.
+Currently there are three different types of tasks allowed: File Share task, SharePoint task and JSON defined task.

 ## EXAMPLES